MAINPROBE-Vu RS485 MODBUS is a low-power, streamlined ultrasonic flow velocity sensor with a 10 mm/s to 5 m/s bi-directional measurement range

 Features include measurement on demand and timed measurement refresh, while the Mainstream Adaptive Measurement System adjusts the sensor operation to match the flow conditions.
 Signal quality indication provides measurement integrity monitoring with velocity histograms and velocity signal capture for

-New to Mainstream is the Mainstream Adaptive Measurement System which adjusts the sensor operation to match the flow conditions.
-MAMS is a new feature and allows the probe to adapt to the environment in which it is operating, automatically reducing its power consumption where possible.
-Fundamentally, the MAMS system allows the MainProbe to finish a measurement early if a suitable amount of velocity information has been acquired by the sensor.
-MAMS works by basing each velocity measurement on processing the same fixed quantity of information.
-When this information limit has been reached the measurement is terminated (regardless of whether or not the probe has been run for the full specified measurement time).
+New for the MainProbe is the Mainstream Adaptive Measurement System (MAMS).
+MAMS allows the probe to adapt to the flow conditions in which it is operating, automatically reducing its power consumption where possible.
+The MAMS system allows the MainProbe to finish a measurement early if a suitable amount of velocity information has been acquired by the sensor.
+Thus less power is used to deliver the same accuracy of information

 High sensitivity extends applications to ‘clean’ water